Authorities ask public to help identify gunmen in deadly Miami-area shootings

 "He called us frantic, telling us he had been shot, that it hurts, it hurts and he loves us," Green said.

-Clayton Dillard and his family waited outside the El Mula Banquet Hall, which had been rented out for a concert, hoping for news about a loved one they feared was among the two fatalities.

-"I know he's there," Dillard said, "but they won't let me come claim him."

-Republican Governor Ron DeSantis joined in mourning, saying on Twitter he was "praying for the recovery" of the victims and pledged help from state authorities.
+Republican Governor Ron DeSantis joined in mourning, tweeting that he was "praying for the recovery" of the victims and pledged help from state authorities.

 "We are working with local authorities to bring justice to the perpetrators.
 Justice needs to be swift & severe!"
 DeSantis tweeted.